burke-software/django-responsive-dashboard/README.md

 # Features
 - jquery.shapeshift for positioning and ordering
 - Per user saving of above
-- Stock dashlets - Lists, RSS reader, Admin edit lists, django-report-builder, more to come.
+- Stock dashlets - lists, RSS reader, admin edit lists, django-report-builder, more to come
-- Add and remove dashlets (not implimented)
+- Add and remove dashlets (not implemented)
-- Generic per user configurations on dashlets (not implimented)
+- Generic per user configurations on dashlets (not implemented)

 ## What it can't do
 - No ready to use dashboard, you need need for it like contrib.admin.
 - Column width is hard coded to 300px with 20px gutters.
-(Feel free to contribute)
+(Feel free to contribute.)

 django-responsive-dashboard is a starting point for your dashboard interface.
 It is not a drop in solution.
 A few dashlets are included, but you probably want to create your own.
-The included css is VERY minimal, again you should create your own styling.
+The included CSS is VERY minimal, again you should create your own styling.

 # Documentation